vr-oj/PRIM-QtApp/README.md

 To run a µManager camera without the GUI, place your `.cfg` file in `prim_app/configs/MMConfig.cfg` or choose **File → Load µManager Config File…** from the menu.
 The configuration must include your camera and device settings.
-When provided, PRIMAcquisition launches µManager via the `pycromanager` Bridge in headless mode using that file.
+When provided, PRIMAcquisition launches µManager in headless mode using `pycromanager.start_headless`.
 Configure the µManager installation folder via **File → Set µManager Path…**.
 The selected path is stored in `prim_settings.json` so you only need to set it once.
 If the `MICROMANAGER_PATH` environment variable is present it will still be used as the